 - This medicine may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take antithymocyte globulin.
+Tell all of your health care providers and lab workers that you take antithymocyte globulin (rabbit).

-- Use birth control that you can trust to prevent pregnancy while taking this medicine and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking antithymocyte globulin (rabbit) and for 3 months after the last dose.